lauraonetwo/NASA-SpaceAppsChallenge/README.md

 With scalability in mind, Challenge Earth can be adapted to focus on other SDGs by modifying the in-game assets.
 This makes the tool not only relevant for the current topic but expandable for future education around global sustainability challenges.

+We hope this tool will become a valuable part of classrooms worldwide, fostering the next generation of responsible, informed citizens.

 ---

-Thank you for your interest in **Challenge Earth**!
-We hope this tool will become a valuable part of classrooms worldwide, fostering the next generation of responsible, informed citizens.
+Made with love ❤️ by university students: Laura, Lubin, Carolina, Lucía and Susana.